duthied/Free-Friendika/doc/Installing-Connectors.md

 * [Home](help)

-Friendica uses addons to provide connectivity to some networks, such as Twitter or App.net.
+Friendica uses addons to provide connectivity to some networks, such as Twitter.

 There is also a addon to post through to an existing account on a GNU Social service.
 You only need this to post to an already existing GNU Social account, but not to communicate with GNU Social members in general.